Introduction

 ✅ Correct Answer: C. The Budapest Convention on Cybercrime (2001), developed by the Council of Europe, is the first binding international treaty on cybercrime.
 It harmonizes national laws, improves investigative techniques, and enhances international cooperation for prosecuting cybercriminals.
 Over 60 countries have ratified it, making it the most significant global legal framework in cybercrime enforcement today.

-Section Two — Backup, Restore & Data Safety
+Section 2 — Backup, Restore & Data Safety

 21